cassidyjames/cassidyjames.github.io/_posts/2025-02-13-gnome-foot-logo-rebrand.md

 Hit me up on Mastodon or any of the links in the footer to tell me if you think I'm right, or if I've gotten this all terribly wrong. :)

 <aside markdown=1>
-**2025-02-14:** Edited to correct spelling and grammatical issues and include more graphics.
+- **2025-02-13:** Edited to correct spelling and grammatical issues and include more graphics.
+- **2025-02-14:** Edited to mention more design contributors
 </aside>